lposani/decodanda/README.md

 <hr>

-Decodanda ([dog-latin](https://en.wikipedia.org/wiki/Dog_Latin) for "to be decoded") is a best-practices-made-easy Python package for decoding and geometrical analysis of neural data.
+Decodanda ([dog-latin](https://en.wikipedia.org/wiki/Dog_Latin) for "to be decoded") is a best-practices-made-easy Python package for decoding neural data.

 Decodanda is designed to expose a user-friendly and flexible interface for population activity decoding, with a series of built-in best practices to avoid the most common pitfalls: